 Diagnostic decisions are those made about a student's strengths and weaknesses and the reasons behind them.
-Teachers make diagnostic decisions based on information yielded by an in-formal teacher made test

-Decisions of diagnostic nature can also be made by the help of standardized tests (will be discussed in next session)
+Teachers make diagnostic decisions based on information yielded by an informal teacher made test decisions about diagnostic nature can also be made with the help of standardized tests.